 - You have completed the Windows initial OOBE or Out-Of-Box Experience without connecting to the Internet, and then immediately opened the Windows Store app.

-If you have upgraded to Windows Pro or added the Media Center Pack, to your original Windows OEM version, you will have to reinstall the OEM copy of Windows to be able to see the OEM apps in the Windows Store.
+If you have upgraded Windows, you will have to reinstall the OEM copy of Windows to be able to see the OEM apps in the Microsoft Store.
 This is not an option many may want to consider just to be able to access the OEM apps.

 If you have not upgraded your Windows OEM version, then you may try the following and see if it helps resolve your issue: